craftcms/docs/docs/nitro/2.x/installation.md

 ```
 :::

-You can optionally remove your machine configs as well:
+You can optionally remove your Nitro config as well:

 ::: code
 ```bash macOS and Linux